Kannamma Cooks

 1/2 teaspoon baking powder

-oil / butter for the griddle and for making pancakes
+oil / clarified butter for greasing the skillet

 Instructions